85pando/mcStats/README.md

 ## TODO

 * suppress stout, if --write is given
+* if css not present in given directory, add css
 * accept folders as input
 * uptime
 * create some visual statistics